Accelerating charges produce changing electric and magnetic fields.

 Erad(r,t) = -[1/(4πε0)]*[q/(c2r')]*aperp(t - r'/c).

 Let us analyze this expression.
 The electric field is proportional to the charge q.
 The bigger the accelerating charge, the bigger is the field.
 It decreases as the inverse of the distance r', which is the distance between the accelerating charge and the position where the field is observed.
 But it is not the distance at the time the field is observed, but the distance at some earlier time, called the retarded time, when the radiation field was produced.
-All electromagnetic waves travel with the speed of light c = 3*108 m/s.
+All electromagnetic waves travel with the speed of light c = 3*108 m/s in free space.
 It takes them a time interval ∆t = ∆r/c to travel a distance ∆r.
 The electric field is also proportional to the acceleration of the charge.
 The larger the acceleration, the larger is the field.
 In the above expression Erad(r,t) is proportional to aperp, the component of the acceleration perpendicular to the line of sight between r and the retarded position of the charge.
 The direction of Erad(r,t) is perpendicular to this line of sight and its magnitude is proportional to the component of the acceleration perpendicular to this line of sight.

 The figure on the right illustrates that point.
 The electric field